labourgne/portfolio/content/authors/admin/_index.md

 role: Data Scientist

 # Organizations/Affiliations
-organizations:
+#organizations:
-- name:
+#- name:
-  url: ""
+#  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Open to work as a Data Scentist
+#bio: Open to work as a Data Scentist

 interests:
 - Data Science